rafcen/CS361-Team7-Micro-Services3/README.md

 How to programmatically request and recieve data from this microservice:

 - Server requires a folder path to be explicity provided
+- Server expects the client to connect to port 5002

 ### How to Request Data